muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 Problem Map 3.0 is not only a document system.

-It now also includes a compact product-facing routing pack:
+It also includes a compact product-facing routing pack:

 ### [Troubleshooting Atlas Router v1](./Atlas/troubleshooting-atlas-router-v1-freeze-note.md)